kubernetes/test-infra/prow/README.md

 in more recent versions so it is recommended that the most recent versions are used when updating deployments.

+ - *November 7, 2017* `jenkins-operator:0.51` provides jobs with the `$BUILD_ID`
+   variable as well as the `$buildId` variable.
+The latter is deprecated and will be removed in a future version.
  - *November 6, 2017* `plank:0.55` provides `Pods` with the `$BUILD_ID` variable
    as well as the `$BUILD_NUMBER` variable.
 The latter is deprecated and will be removed in a future version.